AppLovin/homebrew-Mobile-Tools/README.md

 5. Run the following command to install the rebuilt APK (delete device's previously installed APK).

     `adb install build/<APK file name>`

+### aldroid

+This tool is used to interact with Android apps, making them debuggable and useable with Charles.
+It supports split APKs as well as handling OBBs (see Use cases below for detailed information).

+Steps:

+1. Install apktool if not already installed (brew is recommended) - <https://ibotpeaches.github.io/Apktool/install>

+    `brew install apktool`

+2. Install both the Android SDK Tools and Android Build Tools and make sure they are available in your path

+3. Tap into this repository and install this tool:

+    `brew tap AppLovin/homebrew-Mobile-Tools`

+    `brew install aldroid`

+4. See Use cases below for more information on usage

+#### Use cases
+##### Charlesing an app on the device
+usage: `aldroid-running-app`

+Assuming you already have the device on your phone but don't know the package name, we can automatically make the running app charlesable with this command.

+It will detect the currently open app and transform it to make it charlesable as well as reopen it after reinstalling.

+Also supports `--use-aapt2` option to use aapt2 to rebuild.

+##### Charlesing an APK send by a developer
+usage: `aldroid d --apk <package_name> [options] [splits]`

+It will create a charlesable APK at the same location by appending `_debuggable` to its file name.

+Setting the `-i/--install` flag will automatically install the debuggable apk on the connected device.

+Otherwise you will have to install the app either via `adb install <path_to_apk_debuggaple>` or by transfering the APK to the device and opening it there.

+Also supports `--use-aapt2` option to use aapt2 to rebuild.

+##### Pulling APKs and/or OBBs from the device
+usage: `aldroid pull [--apk][--obb] [options] <package_name>`

+Pulls the APK(s) and/or OBB(s) associated with that package name from the device.
+Set `-o <output_directory>` to set the output directory in which to store the files.
+Defaults to `/tmp/<package_name>`

+##### Charlesing an app on the play store
+usage: `aldroid d [options] <package_name>`

+If an app is on the play store and you want to open the mediation debugger or inspect network traffic, all you have to do is install it on your device and call this one command:

+It will pull the *apk(s)* and *obb(s)* from the device, make them charlesable, uninstall the app from the device, reinstall the apk(s) and push the obb(s) back to the device.

+Assuming you have a link to the google play store like this: http://play.google.com/store/apps/details?id=com.example.app

+You can see the package name at the end of the link; in this case `com.example.app`.
+So the command would be: `aldroid-package com.example.app`

+Also supports `--use-aapt2` option to use aapt2 to rebuild.